vincmazet/bip/_sources/restoration/denoising.md

 ## Mean filter

-The mean filter (French: _filtre moyenneur_) is a very simple method.
+The mean filter (French: _filtre moyenneur_) is a very simple denoising method.
 Each pixel $(m,n)$ of the denoised image $\widehat{x}$ is the average of the pixels of the noisy image $y$ around $(m,n)$:

 $$